suzhenye/polykube/README.md

 ### `make docker`
 This will build all of the production service container images. `make docker-{static,goapi,vnextapi}` or invidual builds.

-### `make docker-dev`
-This will build all of the production service container images. `make docker-{static,goapi,vnextapi}-dev` or invidual builds.

 ### `make run-{static,goapi,vnextapi}`
 This will launch the production container locally.

-### `make run-{static,goapi,vnextapi}-dev`
+### `make dev-{static,goapi,vnextapi}`
 This will launch the development container locally with volumes mapped to source on the host.

-### `make local-docker-repo`
+### `make docker-repo-local`
-Start a local docker repo (used to serve images for Kubernetes in local configuration)
+Starts a docker repo listening on localhost:5000 that is connected to local storage (used for local development).

-### `make deploy-local`
+### `make docker-repo-gcs`
-Push all of the docker images to the local docker repo started with `make local-docker-repo`.
-This is only required for local kubernetes deployment.
+Starts a docker repo listening on localhost:5000 that is connected to GCS storage.
+This is also what's configured in the Kubernetes config files.
+(Which I probably shouldn't have checked in)

-### `make kube-up`
+### `make kube-up-services`
-Bring up all of the kubernetes replicationControllers and services.
+Bring up kubernetes services (static, vnextapi, goapi). `make kube-down-services` is the inverse.

-### `make kube-down`
+### `make kube-up-controllers`
-Bring down all of the kubernetes replicationControllers and services.
-(This doesn't kill all docker containers, not sure if I'm doing something wrong...)
+Bring up kubernetes replication controllers (static, vnextapi, goapi). `make kube-down-controllers` is the inverse.

 ## How to Deploy

 1. Bring up the docker registry
 2. Push the docker images to the docker registry
-3. Bring up the other helping services
+3. Create kube services.
-4. Turn on the replication controllers for all of them
+4. Turn up kube replication controllers

 ## Notes